Hotels and holiday accommodation (VAT Notice 709/3)

 - pays a retaining fee

 In these cases, the time away is ignored and you only have to charge VAT (whether temporarily at the reduced rate or at the standard rate outside the temporary period) in full for the first 28 days of the overall stay.

 It does not matter whether the guest returns to the same room or not.

-For examples of how to calculate the reduced VAT value for accommodation exceeding 28 days, see section 8.
+For examples of how to calculate the reduced VAT value for accommodation exceeding 28 days (read section 8 of this guidance).

 4. Accommodation supplied for catering and other supplies

 4.1 Accommodation used for catering

-If you provide accommodation in a room within a hotel, inn, boarding house or similar establishment for the purpose of catering, your supply will benefit from the temporary reduced rated from 15 July 2020 to 31 March 2021.
+If you provide accommodation in a room within a hotel, inn, boarding house or similar establishment for the purpose of catering, your supply will benefit from the temporary reduced rated from 15 July 2020 to 31 March 2022.
 This is the case regardless of whether the catering is supplied by you or by another person.
-See Catering, takeaway food (VAT Notice 709/1).
+Read Catering, takeaway food (VAT Notice 709/1).

 If you supply a room that is not for the purpose of a supply of catering such as for a conference, your supply is exempt, provided you have not opted to tax.
-See Opting to tax land and buildings (VAT Notice 742A).
+Read Opting to tax land and buildings (VAT Notice 742A).

 4.2 Accommodation and catering supplied to employees